CMURPHY26/list_client/README.md

 - [SASS](https://sass-lang.com/)

 ## Dev Description
 Full-stack application built on a Ruby on Rails, PostgreSQL API Back-End with a React Front-End.
 Two models were used: Lists & List Items.
 There is a one-to-many relationship between lists and list_items.
 Lists have Create, Read and Destroy functionality.
 List items have full CRUD functionality.
+SASS was used to loop through different colors for the post-it notes and to nest CSS.

 ### Link to Back-End
 <b>Sites</b>